SameerHerm/Comprehensive-IT-AI-Portfolio/README.md

 # IT & AI Portfolio Projects

 Welcome!
 This repository showcases six production-ready, complex projects spanning key domains in **Artificial Intelligence** and **IT Infrastructure**.
-Each project demonstrates code best practices and real-world deployment, with full instructions, demos, and scaling guides.
+Each project demonstrates code best practices and real-world deployment.

 ---